How To Install MySQL on AlmaLinux 9

 grep 'temporary' /var/log/mysqld.log

-You will get similar output like this:
+You will get output similar to this:

 Then, run the command below to secure your MySQL service on AlmaLinux 9 and change your default root password: